jomaway/typst-gentle-clues/README.md

 ```typst
   #gc_header-title-lang.update("de")
 ```
-At the moment valid options are: "de" and "en"
+At the moment valid options are: "en","de" and "fr"

 ### Available Clues